Rewards | Fire Keeper's Club

 A confident player may wish to double down by making an additional wager up to the amount of the original bet.
 Doubling down can be done on any two-card combination, except on blackjack and split Aces.
 A player taking this option receives only one more card for the hand.
 All other rules apply.

 And those are the basics of blackjack.
-Strategy cards are available at Sweet Grass Gift Shop for just a few dollars.
-They’re easy to use, and they’re allowed at the tables.
-For information on how to play other table games offered at Potawatomi Hotel & Casino, just ask a member of our staff.
+For information on how to play other table games offered at Potawatomi Casino Hotel, just ask a member of our staff.